 5. Additional Details:

-The following queries you may not want to edit, leave them as they are, but never mind knowing what they do.
+For the following queries, you may not want to add them, leave them as they are, but never mind knowing what they do.

-Wait until the migration finishes and then move on to the next step of how to migrate the WordPress website to Cloudways.
+Finally, click MIGRATE.
+Wait until the migration finishes and then move on to the next step

-In order to let people access your WordPress website using your domain name, you have to point your domain name to the WordPress application.
+In order to let people access your migrated WordPress website using your domain name, you have to point your domain name to the Cloudways server that you hosted your WordPress application on.

-But before that, make sure that the new WordPress website with your old WordPress content is running very well.
+But before you do that, make sure that the migrated WordPress website on Cloudways is running very well and that your content is not corrupted.
 Check the images, the links, and the design of the website.
+To access your new website you can use the subdomain Cloudways created.

 To point your domain name to your website IP address copy the IP address of the server that has the WordPress website.